wazuh/wazuh-documentation/source/ms-graph/monitoring-ms-graph-activity.rst

 #.
 Certificates & secrets

    Now you need to generate a secret to be used during the authentication process.
-Go to **Certificates & secrets** and click on **New client secret**, which will then generate the secret, its ID, and its expiration date:
+Go to **Certificates & secrets** and click on **New client secret**, which will then generate the secret and its ID:

    .. thumbnail:: ../images/ms-graph/3-azure-wazuh-app-create-secret.png
        :title: Certificates & secrets
        :align: center
        :width: 100%

-   Copy and save the value section.
+   Ensure that the ``secret_value`` information is copied down and saved:

    .. thumbnail:: ../images/ms-graph/3-azure-wazuh-app-create-secret-copy-value.png
        :title: Copy secrets value
        :align: center
        :width: 100%

-   .. note:: Make sure you write down the secret value because the UI won't let you copy it afterward.
+   .. note:: Make sure you write down the secret's value section, because the UI won't let you copy it afterward.

 #.
 API permissions

    The application needs specific API permissions to be able to retrieve logs and events from the Microsoft Graph API.
 In this case, you are looking for permissions related to the `security` resource.

    To configure the application permissions, go to the **API permissions** page and choose **Add a permission**.
-Select the **Microsoft Graph API** and click on **Application permissions**.
+Select **Microsoft Graph API** and click on **Application permissions**.

    You need to add the following relationships' permissions under the **SecurityAlert** and **SecurityIncident** sections: